adunkman/dunkman.me/app/content/blog/2013/deploying-multiple-heroku-apps-from-a-single-repo.md

 ---
-title: Deploying Multiple Heroku Apps From a Single Repo
+title: Deploying multiple Heroku apps from a single repo
 date: "2013-08-13"
 summary: In some cases, it makes sense to run more than one app on Heroku from a single repository.
 This quick trick will let Heroku know which app to start.
 aliases: